 Each death is 100% preventable.
 From cell phones to dashboard infotainment systems to evolving voice command features – all pose a threat to our safety if we allow them to distract us.
 Just one second of your attention is all takes to change a life forever.

 Distracted Driving Awareness Month in April is an effort to recognize and eliminate preventable deaths from distracted driving.
-Join the National Safety Council and the Eugene Bruno & Associates to help save lives.
+Join the National Safety Council and Eugene Bruno & Associates to help save lives.